Projective completions of affine varieties via degree-like functions: Introduction

 \subsection{Summary}

-It is a standard fact in algebraic geometry that filtrations (satisfying some natural conditions) on the ring of regular functions of affine varieties correspond to their projective compactifications.
-In this article we study the connection between properties of filtrations and the corresponding completions.
+It is a standard fact in algebraic geometry that filtrations (satisfying some natural conditions) on the ring of regular functions of affine varieties correspond to their projective completions (i.e.\ complete varieties containing them as dense open subsets).
+In this article we study the connection between properties of filtrations and corresponding completions.
 We primarily focus on (completions corresponding to) filtrations induced by {\em subdegrees} - a notion motivated by the theory of toric varieties (in particular completions of the $n$-torus $(\cc^*)^n$ induced by convex rational polytopes).
 In short the main results are as follows:\\

 \begin{asparaenum} \item We develop a structure theorem for completions determined by subdegrees and show that in a (precise) sense the correspondence between completions determined by general filtrations and completions determined by subdegrees is analogous to the correspondence between varieties and their normalizations. \\